 My daughter came to me one day telling me she wished to attend Columbia University over the summer and asked for my approval to apply to a program that might allow her this opportunity.
 I was jumbled with different thoughts, not sure exactly what to say in response.
-This would be the first time my daughter would leave us and go some where far away without us, the experience would be amazing, the challenge would be enriching, but how were we going to pay for everything?
+This would be the first time my daughter would leave us and go some where far away without us.
 I had mixed feelings because I was proud of my daughter, her independent and confident attitude, and her willingness to step outside her comfort zone and constantly challenge herself in all ways.
 However, as a parent I was also scared.

 I began learning more about the organization she told me about that day: “The Ivy League Connection.”
 I realized how important it is to be a part of the organization and the responsible, generous, and caring individuals behind the program.
 Slowly, I was no longer the scared parent that was thinking about allowing her youngest daughter to leave home for a month, but I was the supporting mother who encouraged her and told her she could do it.